 The Immunity Program must be accepted by the student for immunity to begin since there are responsibilities for which the student will be held accountable.
-Once immunity starts, the Wellness Counselor will assess the student's individual needs and will develop counseling plan tailored to the identified needs.
+Once immunity starts, the Wellness Counselor will conduct an assessment of the student's individual needs and will develop a counseling plan tailored to the identified needs.
 The Wellness Counselor will attempt to include all appropriate family members throughout the immunity process.

-While under immunity, Christian Brothers will offer students certain protective privileges and safeguards from specific school discipline actions, as outlined under the Immunity Contract.
+While under immunity, Christian Brothers will offer students certain protective privileges and safeguards from specific School disciplinary actions, as outlined under the Immunity Contract.